mozilla/build-proxxy/README.md

 Usage
 -----

-1. Copy `config.example.json` to `config.json` and modify it as needed.
+1. Modify `config.json` as needed.
 If you're not using DNS, add proxy hosts to `/etc/hosts`.

 2. Build a Docker image and give it some name, e.g. `laggyluke/proxxy`: